mkro298/TextTrove/README.md

 # TextTrove

-A site where user can upload their textbook PDF and get a summary and flash cards on each selected chapter.
+A study tool used to upload textbook PDFs and generate summaries and flashcards on selected chapters.

 ## Site Setup
 Run the following command to install all dependencies.